Fitting Ideals of Projective Limits of Modules over Non-Noetherian Iwasawa Algebras: Preliminaries

 \subsection{Basic Properties of Fitting Ideals}

-\begin{definition} Let $R$ be a commutative ring and $M$ be a finitely presented $R$-module.
-Choose a finite presentation
+\begin{definition} Let $R$ be a commutative ring and $M$ be a finitely generated $R$-module.
+Choose an exact sequence of $R$--modules

-and represent the map $R^s\to R^t$ in matrix form $Y$.
-The $r$-th Fitting ideal $\fitzero_R^r(M)$ is defined to be the ideal of $R$ generated by all the $(t-r)\times (t-r)$ minors of $Y$.
-It is independent of the chosen presentation. \end{definition}
+for some $t\in\Bbb N$, and view the elements of $R^t$ as column vectors and $K$ as a submodule of $R^t$.
+The $r$-th Fitting ideal $\fitzero_R^r(M)$ is defined to be the ideal of $R$ generated by the determinants of all $(t-r)\times (t-r)$ matrices whose columns are in $K$.
+It is independent of the chosen exact sequence.
+(See \cite{northcott}.) \end{definition}

-\begin{lemma} Suppose $M_1$ and $M_2$ are finitely generated $R$ modules.
-If there is a surjective morphism $M_1\to M_2$, then we have a inclusion of ideals
+The following useful Lemmas are well known and fairly elementary.
+(See \cite{northcott} for details.) \begin{lemma}[projection] Suppose $M_1$ and $M_2$ are finitely generated $R$--modules.
+If there is a surjective morphism $M_1\to M_2$, then we have inclusions of ideals

-for any $r\geqslant0$. \end{lemma} \begin{proof} The proof is well known for $r=0$.
-For the convenience of the reader, we will give a proof for arbitrary $r$.
-Choose a finite set of generators for $M_1$.
-This is equivalent to choosing a short exact sequence $0\to K_1\to R^t\to M_1\to0.$ Since the map $M_1\to M_2$ is surjective, the composition $R^t\to M_1\to M_2$ is also surjective.
-Denote by $K_2$ the kernel of the composition $R^t\to M_2$, and thus we have a commutative diagram:

-The Snake Lemma then implies that the induced map $K_1\to K_2$ is injective.
-Reflecting on the definition of Fitting ideals, we see that the matrix for $\fitzero_{R}^{r}(M_1)$ is obtained by listing all the elements in $K_1$ as rows of a matrix.
-Therefore, the matrix for $\fitzero_{R}^{r}(M_1)$ is a submatrix of that for $\fitzero_{R}^{r}(M_2)$.
-Therefore, the claim follows. \end{proof} We will make use of the following result very often, which says that Fitting ideals are well-behaved with respect to base change: \begin{lemma} Let $R'$ be an $R$-algebra.
-Then, for any $r\geqslant0$, we have the following equality of ideals of $R'$:

-Above, the right-hand side means the ideal of $R'$ generated by $\fitzero_{R}^r(M)$ via the structure morphism $R\to R'$. \end{lemma} \begin{proof} This lemma follows easily from the fact that the tensor functor is right exact.
-Take a presentation